brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 1. Start the "Cloudflared" add-on, check the logs to see whether everything went as expected.

-### Initial Add-on Setup for local tunnels
+### Initial add-on setup for local tunnels

-The following instructions describe the necessary steps to use this add-on to expose your HA instance via the Cloudflare tunnel.
+The following instructions describe the necessary steps to use this add-on to expose your HA instance via a Cloudflare Tunnel.
 If you only want to expose other services, you can do so by setting other configuration options shown [below](#configuration) and leaving `external_hostname` empty.